 Simone und Lucien Kroll

-The seminar Building Documentation is dedicated to the documentation and analysis of the works of Simone (born 1928) and Lucien (1927–2002) Kroll.
-Both represented, taught, and realised an architectural attitude that was profoundly humane, unconventional, and free from self-importance.
+The Building Documentation seminar is dedicated to the documentation and analysis of the buildings of Simone Kroll (born 1928) and Lucien Kroll (1927–2002).
+Both championed, taught, and realized an architectural ethos that was human-centered, unconventional, and free of self-importance.

-The aim of the seminar is to shed light on the work of these two little-known yet influential Belgian architects — a body of work distinguished not only by its social and participatory dimensions but also by its remarkable material and tectonic qualities, and by the strength of its geographical, historical, and cultural embeddedness.
+The aim of the seminar is to make the work of these two little-known yet influential Belgian architects more visible—a body of work distinguished not only by its social and participatory character, but also by its exceptional material and tectonic qualities, and remarkable in its geographical, historical, and cultural context.
+Documenting their buildings is therefore valuable from the perspective of architectural history, but also highly relevant today, as many of these buildings are now in need of renovation or are even threatened with demolition.

 __________________________________________